ansys/pyansys-dev-guide/doc/source/content_writing/rst-files-writers/doc-links.rst

   .. _Ansys_Python_Manager:

-To link to this target from any RST or PY file in this guide, use the ``:ref:`` role and the target name within a sentence, surrounding the target name in single backticks::
+To link to this target from any RST or PY file in this guide, use the ``ref`` role and the target name within a sentence, surrounding the target name in single backticks::

   For more information, see :ref:`Ansys_Python_Manager`.